CrimeLaw Enforcement

 EFCC Also Arraigns Former Abia State Governor Over Alleged ₦47 Billion Fraud

-Embezzlement of ₦2 billion from Central Bank of Nigeria (CBN) funds designated for small and medium enterprises.
+EFCC further accused them of embezzling ₦2 billion from Central Bank funds intended for small and medium enterprises in Abia.